fjwillemsen/NativeOverleaf/README.md

 * [X86 (32-bit)](https://github.com/fjwillemsen/NativeOverleaf/releases/latest/download/Overleaf-win32-ia32.zip)
 * [ARM64 (64-bit)](https://github.com/fjwillemsen/NativeOverleaf/releases/latest/download/Overleaf-win32-arm64.zip)

-If your platform is missing, let me know via the [discussions page](https://github.com/fjwillemsen/NativeOverleaf/discussions), or compile it yourself using the instructions below.
+If your platform / architecture is missing, let me know via the [discussions page](https://github.com/fjwillemsen/NativeOverleaf/discussions), or compile it yourself using the instructions below.

+### **Troubleshooting**
+If you have any problem running the app not fixed with these instructions, please [comment on or open an issue](https://github.com/fjwillemsen/NativeOverleaf/issues)!

+**Mac**:
+If you get the message that "Apple can't verify this app doesn't contain malware", use right-click -> open to open it.
+If you get "This app is damaged and can't be opened", download the archive again and unzip it using Finder's built-in Archive Utility or [ditto](https://ss64.com/osx/ditto.html) (otherwise codesigning metadata may be lost).

 ## Compile your own